csci-1301/csci-1301.github.io/docs/academic_life/choosing_major.md

----
-title: Choosing Your Major
+#  Choosing Your Major
----

-# Which degree is best for you?
+## Which degree is best for you?

 Most universities offer both a Computer Science degree and an Information Technology degree, and some universities even offer a Management Information Systems degree.
 [Here at Augusta Unversity](https://www.augusta.edu/ccs/programs.php), we have all three options for you: